 The entire team and I are deeply grateful to have an excited, insightful and genuinely interested community that sees the long-term value of what we’re building.
 Thank you for all of your support.

 We’re also thrilled to have built a great team that shares this genuine interest, which we’re slowly growing to make the next generation of smart contracts a reality.
 If you’re a software engineer who is interested in working in an open source community environment, we welcome you to join us on Github.
-If you prefer to work together directly on Chainlink’s code or its core assumptions as an academic or security researcher, let us know here.
-We are planning to have a research fellowship/grants program begin soon.
-If you want to build Chainlink together with us through product management, marketing, design, or developer evangelism, reach out to us for career opportunities at email@example.com.
+We are also planning to launch a research fellowship/grants program.
+If you want to build Chainlink together with us through engineering, product management, marketing, design, developer evangelism or more, view our career opportunities here.

 Our entire team is excited to be part of building a truly decentralized future, and we are excited to hear from you if you’re interested in this future as well.